Murder of Tommaso Onofri: Political reactions

-On the side-lines of the trial, the affair did not fail to become a topic of political debate.
-In the centre-right majority, then in government, the leader of the Northern League in the Senate of the Republic Ettore Pietro Pirovano went so far as to call for the death penalty for the murderers.
-This was supported by the MEP Alessandra Mussolini, who called for a referendum on the issue.
+On the sidelines of the trial, the affair did not fail to become a topic of political debate.
+In the centre-right coalition, then in government, the leader of the Northern League in the Senate of the Republic Ettore Pirovano went so far as to call for the death penalty for the murderers.
+This was supported by the then MEP Alessandra Mussolini, who called for a referendum on the issue.
 The president of the Chamber of Deputies Pier Ferdinando Casini stated that only his "Christian faith" held him back from asking for it.
 The Minister of Justice Roberto Castelli promptly stigmatized such a prospect.
 Tommaso's mother herself said she was "always in favour" of capital punishment.
-However, years later, in 2022, she retracted this statement, linking it to the pain of the moment.
+In 2022, she retracted this statement, linking it to the pain of the moment.

-The former Minister of Communications Maurizio Gasparri instead asked for a "summary trial" which would result in a life sentence in a few days, imitated in this, among the opposition, by the exponent of the Italian Communist Marco Rizzo.

-The centre-left also sparked controversy over the statement by the leader of The Daisy, Francesco Rutelli, who lashed out against the "exploitation" of the affair, accusing the government of not having "established any more severe norms for those who commit brutal crimes" and indeed of having sunk a bill presented by Giuseppe Fanfani to exclude the most serious crimes from the possibility of accessing the abbreviated procedure; the accusations were rejected with disdain once again by the Minister of Justice Castelli and by the exponents of Forza Italia, Fabrizio Cicchitto and Sandro Bondi.
+The former Minister of Communications Maurizio Gasparri asked for a "summary trial", which would result in a life sentence in a few days, a position supported among the opposition by Marco Rizzo of the Party of Italian Communists.
+The centre-left coalition also sparked controversy over the statement by The Daisy leader Francesco Rutelli, who lashed out against the "exploitation" of the affair, accusing the government of not having "established any more severe norms for those who commit brutal crimes" and of having sunk a bill presented by Giuseppe Fanfani to exclude the most serious crimes from the possibility of accessing the abbreviated procedure; the accusations were rejected with disdain once again by the Minister of Justice Castelli and by the exponents of Forza Italia, such as Fabrizio Cicchitto and Sandro Bondi.
 The trial excluded any element that linked the crime to ulterior motives (Satanism or paedophilia) or to organised crime circles.
-In 2019, Paola Pellinghelli declared to the press that she was fully convinced that all the guilty parties had been brought to justice, stating that the investigations had highlighted how even the 'ndrangheta circles had reduced their criminal activities to facilitate the search for her son.
+In 2019, Paola Pellinghelli declared to the press that she was fully convinced that all the guilty parties had been brought to justice, stating that the investigations had highlighted how even the 'Ndrangheta circles had reduced their criminal activities to facilitate the search for her son.